AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/understanding-batch-and-trigger-smart-campaigns.md

 * Cannot be scheduled for recurrences.
 They can only be set to active or inactive.
 * You can set more than one trigger.
 However, if any trigger is fired the campaign actions will run.

-## Watch a Video on Creating Triggered Email Campaigns {#watch-a-video-on-creating-triggered-email-campaigns}

-`<iframe width="630" height="470" src="//play.vidyard.com/6zNazwTgt2LNeCjPAt3W9K.html?v=3.1.1" frameborder="0" allowfullscreen></iframe>`

 >[!TIP]
 >
->Use the [activity log](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/locate-the-activity-log-for-a-person.md) to see what occurred step-by-step within your smart campaigns.
+>Use the [activity log](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/locate-the-activity-log-for-a-person.md) to see what occurred step-by-step within your smart campaigns.
 You can find the activity log in the last tab of a person's detail page.